 FOR IMMEDIATE DISTRIBUTION

 Established in 1991, the National Hispanic Leadership Agenda (NHLA) brings together Hispanic leaders to establish policy priorities that address, and raise public awareness of, the major issues affecting the Latino community and the nation as a whole.
+In 2013, NHLA launched the Latinos United for Immigration Reform campaign.
 For more information, please visit www.nationalhispanicleadership.org and follow @NHLAgenda.

 FOR MORE INFORMATION, CONTACT: